chrismacp/chrismacp.github.io/_posts/2019-05-31-java-url-equals-bit-me.md

 ## Problem
 The problem was as follows.

-1. The customer stores the location for an online image, say:
+1. Using our UI, the customer stores the location for an online image, say:
 ```www.example.com/my-image.jpg```

 2. The customer then later gets a new domain and updates the image location to: